 - Thick bezels make it far from an all-screen phone

 - Not the best choice for Google Daydream VR

 The 5-inch Google Pixel 2 display looks superb for Full HD, but it’s also uninspiring at the same time.
 It’s bright and colorful, though not as rich as a best-in-class Samsung smartphone screen.

-What’s distracting about is its screen-to-body ration.
-Large bezels flank the screen on all sides.
-It’s even more noticeable in 2017 with so many all-screen Android phones around, including the bigger Google Pixel 2 XL.
-It’s especially distracting when the bottom three on-screen buttons show up in a black bar outline and seem to eat into your precious screen space.
+What’s distracting is its screen-to-body ratio, with large bezels flanking the screen on all sides.
+This is even more noticeable in 2018 with so many all-screen Android phones around, including the bigger Google Pixel 2 XL – and it's especially distracting when the standard trio of on-screen buttons are sometimes displayed within a black bar that eats into your precious screen space.

-We did like its new always-on display, which shows the date, time and notification icons, and the overdue double-tap-to-wake-the-screen functionality.
-It’s now a lot easier to see what’s going on with your phone before you wake it up, and double tap it to set your day in motion.
+We did like the new always-on display, which shows the date, time and notification icons, and the overdue double-tap-to-wake-the-screen functionality.
+It’s now a lot easier to see what’s going on with your phone before you wake it up.

-You just have to get beyond the bezels and the fact that a Google Pixel 2 case makes the outline seem even more pronounced with another outline.
+You just have to get beyond the bezels, and the fact that putting your Google Pixel 2 in a case makes the outline seem even more pronounced.